RockfordWei/Perfect-Squishy/README.md

 ## Squishy Syntax

-A Squishy web page can have three different types of script natively:
+A Squishy web page can have three different types of scripts natively:

 - **HTML**.
 This is the default format.
 Just **NOTE** that escaping the double quotation mark if need.
 For example, `<META CHARSET=\"UTF-8\">`.
 - **Global Swift Code**.
 Content marked inside `<% ... %>` will be translated into a swift program in the current name space.